GemCopeland/personal-website/src/posts/2022-12-31-reflections-on-2022.md

 - Visiting the [Centre for Alternative Technology](https://gemmacope.land/writing/centre-for-alternative-technology/) in Wales

 ![A mural of a maroon, blue and gold butterfly that says "Camberwell Beauty".](https://d2w9rnfcy7mm78.cloudfront.net/19627478/original_e54b92882ac1fd7f2c903f42c023ae14.jpg?1672480432?bc=0)
-▲ Camberwell Beauty
+▴ Camberwell Beauty

 ![A volunteer day at a community garden.
 People are tending to the garden beds.](https://d2w9rnfcy7mm78.cloudfront.net/19627477/original_467ab851124e934876983b4dccc5d86a.jpg?1672480430?bc=0)
-▲ Glengall Wharf Gardens in Camberwell
+▴ Glengall Wharf Gardens in Camberwell

 ![A moored canal boat.
 The sun is shining and it's mid-summer.](https://d2w9rnfcy7mm78.cloudfront.net/19627479/original_11a0fce00902efca93230798d48797ce.jpg?1672480432?bc=0)
-▲ Visiting friends and their boat Dirty Penny in Oxford
+▴ Visiting Leila & Stu and their boat Dirty Penny in Oxford

 ![Parisian apartment blocks at twilight.
 The lights are on and they look warm and cozy against the evening sky.](https://d2w9rnfcy7mm78.cloudfront.net/19627483/original_0361692dab5e73ff33eedf9b7b7c4461.jpg?1672480448?bc=0)
-▲ The view from our friend's place in Paris
+▴ The view from Luke & Reba's place in Paris

 This year we did a few more multiday hikes and I hope next year we'll do many more.
 I find hiking to be so meditative.
 I love walking through different landscapes, being completely connected to my body, seeing the stars, waking up again in the middle of it.

 ![Me standing in a field of heather with a hiking pack on.
 The sky is blue with some scattered clouds.](https://d2w9rnfcy7mm78.cloudfront.net/19627474/original_07ec6cf3ce1a3f9c533026f037b726c8.jpg?1672480415?bc=0)
-▲ Hiking near Coed y Brenin
+▴ Hiking near Coed y Brenin

 ![Early evening by a beautiful lake.
 How is sitting in front of our tent.
 It looks peaceful and quiet.](https://d2w9rnfcy7mm78.cloudfront.net/19627476/original_ea255a126bb25aa4a0c7795bbf9d4a2c.jpg?1672480428?bc=0)
-▲ Camping next to Llyn Du
+▴ Camping next to Llyn Du

 ![How swimming in a bright blue lake beneath a mountain.](https://d2w9rnfcy7mm78.cloudfront.net/19627482/original_9cff128317405c8515aceb7bc90d6542.jpg?1672480447?bc=0)
-▲ Swimming in Llyn y Gader
+▴ Swimming in Llyn y Gader

 - More photos of [camping in Wales](https://gemmacope.land/writing/mirror/)